 Each Consortium Member acknowledges that the other Consortium Members may currently or in the future be undertaking research alone or with other persons in areas that may be similar to the Project.
-Nothing in this Agreement prohibits a Consortium Member from undertaking research alone or with other persons in areas that may be similar to the Project, including developing Intellectual Property, receiving information, or developing products that compete with the other Consortium Member's products, provided that in doing so, the person doing so does not violate any Consortium Member's Intellectual Property rights or Article 8 of this Agreement.
-8 of this Agreement.
+Nothing in this Agreement prohibits a Consortium Member from undertaking research alone or with other persons in areas that may be similar to the Project, including developing Intellectual Property, receiving information, or developing products that compete with the other Consortium Member's products, provided that in doing so, the Consortium Member does not violate any Consortium Member's Intellectual Property Rights or Article 8 (Confidentiality).